MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/onprem-batchonly.md

 ---
 # required metadata

-title: Configuring Batch-Only and Interactive-Only AOS nodes in onpremise deployments
+title: Configuring Batch-only and Interactive-only AOS nodes in on-premises deployments
-description: This topic explains how to configure your environment to be able to deploy Batch-Only and Interactive-Only nodes.
+description: This topic explains how to configure your environment to be able to deploy Batch-only and Interactive-only AOS nodes.
 author: faix
 manager: AnnBe
-ms.date: 03/17/2020
+ms.date: 03/26/2020
 ms.topic: article
 ms.prod:
 ms.service: dynamics-ax-applications